yandex-cloud/terraform-provider-yandex/website/docs/r/mdb_clickhouse_cluster.html.markdown

 * `weight` - (Optional) The weight of shard.

+* `resources` - (Optional) Resources allocated to host of the shard.
+The resources specified for the shard takes precedence over the resources specified for the cluster.
+The structure is documented below.

+The `resources` block supports:

+* `resources_preset_id` - The ID of the preset for computational resources available to a host (CPU, memory etc.).
+  For more information, see [the official documentation](https://cloud.yandex.com/docs/managed-clickhouse/concepts).
+* `disk_size` - Volume of the storage available to a host, in gigabytes.
+* `disk_type_id` - Type of the storage of hosts.

 The `shard_group` block supports:

 * `name` (Required) - The name of the shard group, used as cluster name in Distributed tables.